jbossdemocentral/fuse-introlab/lab04/README.md

 1. Access your 3scale Admin Portal and set up your first service.
 1. Customize your Developer Portal and sign up as a developer.
-1. Integrate your API with 3scale using the API gateway in the staging environment (for development only).
+1. Integrate your API with 3scale using the API gateway.

 ### Step 0: Review Pre-Reqs